Shopify

 If you’re just starting, you can handle many speed fixes yourself — image compression, deleting unused apps, choosing a fast theme.

-But when it comes to editing theme code, cleaning Liquid files, or removing leftover app scripts, you might want professional help.
+But when it comes to editing theme code, cleaning Liquid files, or removing leftover app scripts, you might want professional help from a certified Shopify expert.

 Maintaining Long-Term Store Performance